Dear Single Mama,

-I forgot that, no matter how many baskets you put around the house to keep it clean, the last thing you are going to do at the end of a long day of work, and driving kids to activities is walk around your house picking things up and putting them in baskets.
-In fact, chances are you will end up passed out in bed by 9 with one of your children’s knees or elbows pressed uncomfortably into your abdomen.
+I forgot that, no matter how many baskets you put around the house to keep it clean – the last thing you are going to do at the end of a long day of work and driving kids to activities – is walk around your house picking things up and putting them in baskets.
+In fact, chances are you will end up passed out in bed by 9pm with one of your children’s knees or elbows pressed uncomfortably into your abdomen.

-I forgot about how lonely it gets, even when you’re too busy to really dwell on it.
-It’s not just that you have to do everything; the garbage, the dishes, the laundry, the baths, the plugged toilets, etc. But, when it’s done, or the kids are gone, or they actually fell asleep in their own beds for once, it’s just you.
+I forgot how lonely it gets, even when you’re too busy to really dwell on it.
+It’s not only that you have to do EVERYTHING; the garbage, the dishes, the laundry, the baths, the bills, the cleaning, etc. But when it’s done – or when the kids are gone – or they actually fell asleep in their own beds for once… it’s just you.
 It’s a lonely that settles in, in such a deep place that it becomes a part of you.

 And dating?
-I forgot that trying to date is more painful than stubbed toes, and I don’t just mean finding the time.
+I forgot that dating is more painful than stubbed toes.
+And I don’t just mean finding the time.
 I mean, making the time, and then finding that it’s been wasted on someone you don’t really connect with.
-And then, even if you do connect, you just don’t have the energy left in life to put anything towards sustaining a relationship.
-So, at some point your just stop even trying, assuming that like in all the great rom-coms, it’ll happen serendipitously at the right time, somewhere around 55.
+And then, even if you do connect, you just don’t have the energy left in life to put anything towards sustaining a relationship!
+At some point you just stop even trying – assuming that like in all the great rom-coms… it’ll happen serendipitously at the right time.
+Somewhere around 55…

 My current best advice:

-1.)
-Go, Momma, Go ahead and not do anything.
-Don’t spend a weekend away, don’t feel the pressure to go out on that 1 day of the week your kids are both at friend’s houses.
-Put those jams on, take out the contacts and just rest.
+- Go, Mama, Go… ahead and not do anything.
+Don’t spend a weekend away, don’t feel the pressure to go out on that one day of the week your kids are both at friend’s houses.
+Put those pjs on, take out the contacts and just rest.

-3.)
-Cheese and Crackers totally counts as dinner.
-So does any leftover thrown over lettuce and drenched in ranch dressing.
+- Cheese and crackers totally count as dinner.
+So does cold cereal or any leftover thrown over lettuce and drenched in ranch dressing.

-4.)
-Say Yes.
+- Say Yes.
 You still deserve to live, to have fun, to go out if you want.
 I know you’re exhausted.
-But don’t lose yourself in the drudgery everyday.
+But don’t lose yourself in the drudgery every day.
 Do something that feeds your soul and makes connection at least once a month.

-6.)
-Wine in the bath really is as good as the movies make it seem.
-Pour the bubbles, pour the glass, get a good book, or a magazine (or play Netflix on your IPad propped up on a chair, just far enough away that it won’t get any splashes…not that I would ever…).
-My girls are so used to Mom bath nights, it doesn’t even phase them anymore.
+- Wine in the bath really is as good as the movies make it seem.
+Pour the bubbles, pour the glass, get a good book, or a magazine (or play Netflix on your iPad propped up on a chair).
+My girls are so used to ‘mom bath nights’, it doesn’t even phase them anymore.
 Although be prepared to answer homework questions yelled through the door.

 Best of luck to us!
 And hey, maybe all us single moms can get together one day!
-Are you free in 3 months, on that Friday morning between 9:30 AM and 12:15?
-Or I also have an opening from 4:00-4:45…otherwise we can plan for sometime next November, things should open up by then.
+Are you free in 3 months, on that Friday morning between 9:30am and noon?
+Or I also have an opening from 4:00-4:45pm…otherwise we can plan for sometime next November, things should open up by then.